ancfoster/Next-Boat/README.md

 ## Technologies Used

+### Front-End

+- HTML - hypertext markup language is the standard language for designing files to be displayed in a web browser like Chrome or Safari.

+- CSS - cascading style sheets is a language used for styling a file written in a markup language like HTML.

+- JavaScript (ES11) is a scripting language and one of the main technologies of web development.
+In this project it was used on the client side for webpage behavior.

 - [Django](https://www.djangoproject.com/) an open-source, Python-based web framework that follows the model–template–views (MTV) architectural pattern.

 - [PostgreSQL](https://www.postgresql.org/) is an open-source relational database management system (RDBMS)